-Combines an emphasis on collaboration as a professional behavior with detailed study of nursing in community, and public health with clinical experience in primary care, tertiary care and home care settings.
-Introduces Orem's Self Care Deficit Theory of Nursing and incorprates previously learned nursing and sociological theories in a holistic manner.
-(Prerequisite: Successful completion of NURS 3600.)
+Combines an emphasis on collaboration as a professional behavior with detailed study of nursing in community and public health with clinical experience in primary care, tertiary care and home care settings.
+Incorporates previously learned nursing and sociological theories in a holistic manner.
+Includes practice in collaboration activities.
+(Prerequisite: NURS 4302)